jskoetsier/phreakbot/README.md

 ## Acknowledgments

-- Original WeeChatBot (WCB) by Sander Smeenk
+- Created by PhreakBot Team